Toyota Sequoia: First generation (XK30/XK40; 2000)

 Development of a full-size SUV alongside a T100 replacement began in the mid-1990s, with a design freeze in 1997 (styled by Toshihiko Shirasawa) and design patent filing of the production design on April 4, 1998, at the Japan Patent Office (JPO) under #1054583.
 After the introduction of the Toyota Tundra in 1999, speculation started that Toyota intended to compete in the full-size SUV market with a Tundra-based SUV called the Highlander.
 However, the Highlander name was used on a mid-size Camry-based crossover and the Tundra-based SUV was introduced on January 11, 2000, at the North American International Auto Show as the Toyota Sequoia, with full production starting in September 2000 for the 2001 model year.

 The engine, dashboard, sheetmetal, and chassis are shared with the Tundra, with the exception of rear disc brakes and a more sophisticated multi-link live axle rear suspension.
 A notable feature is the power rear window, which is also featured on the Toyota 4Runner and Double Cab version of the Toyota Tundra since its introduction in 2003 for the 2004 model year.
 The Sequoia was nominated for the North American Truck of the Year award in 2001.
 When the Sequoia was introduced, it was slightly longer than the contemporary Land Cruiser, larger than the Chevrolet Tahoe in most dimensions and similar in size to the Ford Expedition; its low emissions V8 engine made the Sequoia a certified Ultra Low Emission Vehicle.
 Frame assemblies and driveshafts are produced by Dana Holding Corporation.

 The Sequoia came in two trim levels: SR5 and Limited.
 It was sold in both two-wheel drive and four-wheel drive versions.
-From 2001 to 2004, four-wheel-drive was activated by a button on the dashboard and then operated by a separate shifter in the center console, with the center differential automatically locking when low range is engaged.
-From 2005 to 2007, four-wheel-drive was both activated and operated by dashboard buttons, with central locking being a separate button.
-Toyota's A-TRAC traction control system and Vehicle Stability Control were standard on all models.
+From 2001 to 2004, four-wheel-drive was activated by the "4WD" button on the dashboard and then operated by a separate shifter in the center console, with the center differential automatically locking when low range is engaged and the column shifter is placed into L. 2003-2004 models were updated with the "VSC OFF" button being replaced with a center differential lock button, thereby allowing the center differential to be locked in 4-H as well as 4-L. From 2005 to 2007, both four-wheel-drive and central locking were both activated and operated by dashboard buttons.
+Toyota's TRAC traction control system and Vehicle Stability Control were standard on all models, while all 4WD models received the A-TRAC system.